 Below are the advantages and disadvantages:

-- In case, of entities that are competing in the same market, the between them helps them to gain a larger market share of having.
+- In the case of entities competing in the same market, the between them helps them gain a larger market share.

-- Some companies go for the merger as it offers the benefit of economies of scale that results in a reduction in the cost of operations.
+- Some companies go for the Merger as it offers the benefit of economies of scale that reduces the cost of operations.

-- This results in revenue growth, which at times fits into the objective of some of the companies that want to achieve the inorganic revenue growth.
+- This results in revenue growth, sometimes fitting into some companies that want to achieve inorganic revenue growth.

-- In some of the cases, it has been observed that the growth rate of the newly merged entity is lower than that of the merging entities.
+- In some cases, it has been observed that the growth rate of the newly merged entity is lower than that of the merging entities.

 - The process of communication and coordination among the employees of the merging companies can be a challenging task.

-- This often results in a larger entity that can potentially engage in monopoly.
+- This often results in a larger entity that can potentially engage in a monopoly.

-So, it can be seen that a merger is a very important business strategy as it is imperative to grow a business, not just organically but also inorganically, to sustain in the constantly evolving market.
+So, it can be seen that a merger is an essential business strategy as it is imperative to grow a business, not just organically but also inorganically, to sustain in the constantly evolving market.

 This is a guide to Merger.
-Here we discuss an introduction, how does it work, examples, types, differences between and advantages and disadvantages.
+Here we discuss an introduction, how it works, examples, types, differences between, and advantages and disadvantages.
 You can also go through our other related articles to learn more –